hannahmprice/hannahmprice.github.io/_pages/about.md

 ### PhD  Studentship Available

-A 4-year PhD studentship on Topological Photonics is currently available in my group.
+A 4-year PhD studentship on Synthetic Topological Matter is currently available in my group.
 For more information, [<u>see here</u>](/group) and please [<u>get in contact</u>](mailto:H.Price.2@bham.ac.uk)!

 <div class="image-gallery">